Improving Your Chances with ICSI

-The talented and highly trained doctors at The Fertility Institute use a number of methods to help women faced with fertility issues conceive.
-Intracytoplasmic sperm injection (ICSI), performed at our New Orleans practice, may be combined with in vitro fertilization (IVF) to help give you and your partner the very best chance of conceiving.
+The talented and highly trained doctors at the Fertility Institute use a number of methods to help women faced with fertility issues conceive.
+Intracytoplasmic sperm injection (ICSI) may be combined with in vitro fertilization (IVF) to help give you and your partner the very best chance of conceiving.
 ICSI, which involves injecting a single sperm into a single egg, is an advanced technique that may be recommended to help patients conceive in spite of conditions like male infertility.
 To learn more about your candidacy and the ICSI procedure, schedule a consultation with one of our specialists today.

 To understand how ICSI works, it is important to first understand the IVF process.
 The first step of IVF involves retrieving the woman's eggs and the male's sperm.
 In most cases, the semen sample is collected through manual stimulation, but sperm can also be surgically collected through a small incision in the testicle.

 Prior to the egg retrieval procedure, a woman will need to receive daily hormone injections to stimulate the ovaries to produce multiple eggs.
 This condition is known as superovulation.
 A second round of injections will prompt the ovary follicles to fully develop, allowing the doctor to use laparoscopy or needle aspiration to retrieve the mature eggs.

 During a traditional IVF procedure, the eggs are combined with the sperm in a laboratory dish, allowing the sperm to penetrate the eggs as they would during natural conception.
 What sets ICSI apart is the way the eggs and sperm interact once they have been retrieved.